-- The different model-mask combinations are shown in Figure 1.
-Around the Antarctic Peninsula (basins 24-27) there are large mask disagreements over Larsen C ice shelf, at the tip of the Peninsula and the surrounding islands.
-Parts of west AIS, especially glaciers such as Getz (basin 20), Thwaites (basin 21) and Abbot (basin 23) also have large mask disagreements, in East AIS it the places like Fimbul, Amery and West ice shelves, Fig. 1.
+The different model-mask combinations are shown in Fig. 1.
+Around the Antarctic Peninsula (basins 24-27) there are large mask disagreements over the Larsen C ice shelf and at the tip of the peninsula and the surrounding islands.
+Parts of the West AIS, especially glaciers such as Getz (basin 20), Thwaites (basin 21) and Abbot (basin 23), also have large mask disagreements as do, in the East AIS, places like the Fimbul, Amery and West ice shelves (Fig. 1).
 All around the coastline we see, going from the ice sheet and out towards the ocean, that the number of ice masks outside the common mask decreases.
-Furthermore, two of the - 85 masks, COSMO-CLM and MARv3.10, contain non-iced grid cells in their native masks, simulating some parts of non-ice covered parts of the Transantarctic Mountains, Fig. 1 panel A. Moreover, it is shown how well the common mask agrees to a newly derived ice mask.
-We compare the common mask to the Reference Elevation Model of Antarctica (REMA, Howat et al. (2019)) mask over the Antarctic Peninsula, here it is clear that the common mask is smaller than the REMA in most coastal areas around the AP, Fig. 1 panel B.
+Furthermore, two of the masks, COSMO-CLM and MARv3.10, contain non-iced grid cells in their native masks, simulating some parts of non-ice-covered parts of the Transantarctic Mountains (Fig. 1a).
+Moreover, it is shown how well the common mask agrees to a newly derived ice mask.
+We compare the common mask to the Reference Elevation Model of Antarctica (REMA; Howat et al., 2019) mask over the Antarctic Peninsula (AP); here it is clear that the common mask is smaller than REMA in most coastal areas around the AP (Fig. 1b).